DmytroY/EPAM_Flask/README.md

 ## What is it?
-It is simple cusomer management database with simple 2 level "one to many" structure (doctor - patients).
+It is cusomer management database with simple 2 level "one to many" structure (doctor - patients).
 Whole spector of CRUD operations covered by WEB and API interfaces.

 ## Main technologies used in the project: